zephyrproject-rtos/zephyr/doc/hardware/arch/arm-scmi.rst

 Clock management protocol
 *************************

-This protocol is used to perfrom clock management operations.
-This is done via a driver (:file:`drivers/clock_control/clock_control_arm_scmi.c`), which implements the Zephyr clock control subsytem API.
+This protocol is used to perform clock management operations.
+This is done via a driver (:file:`drivers/clock_control/clock_control_arm_scmi.c`), which implements the Zephyr clock control subsystem API.
 As such, from the user's perspective, using this driver is no different than using any other clock management driver.